Subaru-PFS/drp_doc/simulatorUser/features.rst

 -----------

-We add example dark frames (which include cosmic rays) to the image to simulate the detector read out proceess.
+We add example dark frames (which include cosmic rays) to the image to simulate the detector read out process.